 Driving back at night through windy valleys and sand storms was quite an adventure.
 By the time the sun creeped out, only 3 out of our 4 brakes were functioning.
 This was particularly worrisome since the mountains roads did not have guardrails.
 Sixty kilometers from Marrakesh, while driving at 10 kilometers an hour, a wheel popped off the car and rolled down the mountain.
 Afraid we would skid off the cliff, I jumped out of the car.
 Behind me, I saw a trail of my beautiful silk scarfs floating in the wind.
 I swung back around only to catch a glimpse of the wheel bouncing down the mountain, almost comically.

 Luckily, a friendly Berber driving by slowed down and offered us assistance.
 We rambled on in French about what had happened.
 He dutifully drove us back to Marrakesh in his very retro car.
 The car walls were lined with purple fur with gold bells jingling from the rooftop, and the seats were covered in zebra patterns.
-I still smile when I think back on that road trip adventure.
+I still giggle when I think back on that road trip adventure.

 The next morning in Marrakesh, we strolled through the Yves St. Laurent Gardens.
-Afterwards, we stuffed all our new souvenirs into our bags and with a tinge of sadness and gratitude, we headed to the airport.
+Afterward, we stuffed all our new souvenirs into our bags and with a tinge of sadness and gratitude, we headed to the airport.
 I hope Morocco never loses its magic.
 May we meet again!